-(3) Memoranda shall include a short statement of the facts with reference to the record, a concise argument setting forth the legal issues presented with citation of authority, and a conclusion stating the precise remedy sought on appeal.
+(3) The brief and response must include a short statement of the facts with reference to the record, a concise argument setting forth the legal issues presented with citation of authority, and a conclusion stating the precise remedy sought on appeal.

 (4) Exclusive of any appendices, memoranda shall not exceed 15 pages.
 Memoranda must comply with the format requirements of Rule 1.6 of the Rules of Criminal Procedure.
 Memoranda that are not legible may be stricken by the Superior Court.